Flying with your dog to Mexico City (CDMX)

 Arriving in Mexico City with your dog

-Mexico City now has a second international airport, Felipe Ángeles International Airport (NLU).
+Mexico City has a second international airport Felipe Ángeles International Airport (NLU).
 It’s a newer airport located about 45 km outside the city.
-While it does handle some international flights, this airport is more focused on cargo and select routes.
+While it does handle some international flights this airport is more focused on cargo and select routes.
+If you are booking a flight to Mexico City I would double check which airport you have selected.
+Arriving at Felipe Ángeles instead of Benito Juárez adds significant travel time into the city.
+Something to consider when you have luggage and your dog with you.

 Getting from the airport into the city

 One of the biggest advantages of Mexico City is how close Benito Juárez Airport is to the city itself.
-Unlike many international airports, it sits right inside the city.
-This makes getting to your accommodation relatively straightforward, especially compared to destinations where the airport is far outside the center.
+Unlike many international airports it is inside the city.
+This makes getting to your accommodation relatively straightforward.
+Beckham and I used Uber the first time and it was super simple.
+Open the app, no guesswork and direct to our place.

-By the fourth time flying into Mexico City, I actually preferred using the metro.
-Especially since it’s just me and Beckham and I’m not managing large amounts of luggage.
-The airport connects directly to the metro system, and depending on the time of day, it can be significantly faster than driving.
-Traffic in Mexico City is unpredictable, and that’s something you feel immediately when leaving the airport.
-I’ve been in an Uber with Beckham expecting a 45-minute drive, only to watch it turn into a two-hour trip after hitting the start of rush hour.
+By about the fourth time flying into CDMX I preferred using the metro.
+The metro system stops at the airport and often is significantly faster than an Uber.
+Traffic in Mexico City is unpredictable.
+I’ve been in an Uber with Beckham expecting a 45-minute drive only to watch it turn into a two-hour trip after hitting the start of rush hour.

 What’s it like living in Mexico City with a dog

 Day-to-day life was easy.
-We were out walking at all times of the day, and I never had any issues moving around the city with him.
-There’s a lot happening at any given moment, though, and that’s something to be aware of.
-Mexico City is busy, and for a dog like Beckham, it can be overstimulating.
+We were out walking at all times of the day and never had any issues.
+There’s a lot happening at any given moment and that’s something to be aware of.
+Mexico City is busy and for a dog like Beckham it can be overstimulating.
+This is one of the reasons I always kept Beckham on a leash.
+It makes navigating traffic, large crowds, and random noises much easier.
+It also helped with street dogs since Beckham wants to go say hi and have a sniff and I prefer to hold him back until I see the tail wagging.

 That contrast really highlights how much your experience in Mexico City depends on where you stay.
-In neighborhoods like Roma and Condesa, everything felt easy and dog-friendly.
-Outside of those areas, it can be a very different environment.
+In neighborhoods like Roma and Condesa everything is within walking distance and super dog-friendly.
+Outside of those areas it can be a much different environment.

 Best neighborhoods in Mexico City for traveling with a dog

-If you are looking to live in Mexico city with your dog, Roma and Condesa are by far the easiest neighborhoods to base yourself.
+If you are looking to live in Mexico city with your dog Roma and Condesa are by far the easiest neighborhoods.
 They’re extremely walkable, filled with parks, and designed in a way that makes day-to-day life simple.
-Sidewalks are wide, there’s constant foot traffic, and it’s normal to see dogs everywhere — not just being walked, but sitting with their owners at cafes and restaurants.
+Sidewalks are wide, there’s constant foot traffic, and it’s normal to see dogs everywhere.
+You will see dog’s sitting on the patio with their owners at a cafe or restaurant.

-From experience with Beckham, this is where everything just felt easy.
-We could step outside and immediately be in a dog-friendly environment, whether that was heading to Parque México, grabbing a coffee, or just walking around the neighborhood.
-If it’s your first time in Mexico City with a dog, this is where you’ll feel the most comfortable.
+From experience with Beckham this is where everything just felt easy.
+We could step outside and immediately be in a dog-friendly environment.
+We enjoyed grabbing a coffee on a patio, walking around the neighborhood, and especially meeting other dogs at Parque México.
+If this is your first time in Mexico City with your dog, this is where you’ll feel the most comfortable.

 Dog-friendly accommodation in Mexico City